Mateod95/Juego-Secreto/README.md

 ## This is a test

-This file was created to practice JS, HTML, CSS and using Git Bash
+This file was created to practice JS, HTML, CSS and Git Bash

+### Second Test

+This is testing the branching system in Git